What is Method 1311?

 - SPLP tumbles the sample in a single extraction for 18 +/- 2 hours (similar to TCLP)

-Please remember that the TCLP is the current protocol required by EPA to characterize a waste for disposal purposes.
+The TCLP is the current protocol required by EPA to characterize a waste for disposal.

-This video shows you the various methods of how to take a proper sample of a waste pile used for testing.
+This shows you various methods how to take a proper sample of a waste pile used for testing.